junder-git/app1_dockercompose_python_discord_quart/README.md

 ## Other notes

-RISK WIP - protect and make private the currently publicly accesible api flask endpoints cus i could use these urls to not be present in vc to manipulate the queue of other servers, discord api is running on the docker net so is only accesible by containers on it, np there
+RISK WIP - protect and make private the currently publicly accesible api flask endpoints cus i could use these urls to not be present in vc to manipulate the queue of other servers, to riterate
+FLASK needs semi protected endpoints to be accesible but private methods e.g. self_musicplaymethod() tro call its own private music player and endpoints, some reson i have two endpoints that could mrge into the if-elif-else block as well.
+However, discord api is running on the docker net so is only accesible by containers on it, np there
 ![Webplayer Image 2](READMEresources/flask_endpoints.png)

 Features TWITCH BOT  add a twitch channel points song request to get music playing in stream